Avocado Benefits: Dr. David Sinclair’s Number One Healthiest Fruit

 Vitamin K in Avocados

-A single serving of avocado provides 10% of the RDA for vitamin K. Which not only promotes healthy bones and teeth, it reduces high blood pressure, inflammation, and disease risk.
-It’s also been shown to improve cognition in older adults.
-And it boosts the immune system and T cells.
+A single cup serving of avocado provides up to 50 micrograms of vitamin K, which not only promotes healthy bones and teeth, it reduces high blood pressure, inflammation, and oxidative stress.
+It’s also been shown to improve cognition and boost the immune system.

 Vitamin C in Avocados

 The vitamin C in avocados is a powerful antioxidant that helps protect cells from free radical damage.
 It boosts collagen production while reducing inflammation, high blood pressure, and oxidative stress.
+A whole avocado rocks up to 12 mgs of vitamin C.

 Magnesium in Avocados